ibm-cloud-docs/log-analysis/core/at_events.md

 | `responseData.logdnaId`      | Defines the logging ID that is associated with the {{site.data.keyword.la_full_notm}} instance. |
 {: caption="Table 6.
 Custom fields for exclusion rules actions" caption-side="top"}

+If the [`initiator.name`](#at_all_events) field indicates a change was made by `IBM Log Analysis`, the change might have been made to stop a runaway logging scenario and temporarily limit logging.
+Exclusion rules should be reviewed to determine the required logging.
+Logging that is not required results in excess charges.
+{: tip}

 ### Ingestion keys
 {: #at_events_ingestion_keys}